Progressive challenger seeks to unseat Ohio congresswoman - WHIZ News

-COLUMBUS, Ohio (AP) — Four-term U.S. Rep. Joyce Beatty, a Democrat in a reliably blue central Ohio district, is facing one of her stiffest-ever challenges on Tuesday, from a political newcomer positioned at the party’s far left.
+COLUMBUS, Ohio (AP) — Four-term U.S. Rep. Joyce Beatty, a Democrat in a reliably blue central Ohio district, is facing one of her stiffest challenges Tuesday, from a political newcomer positioned at the party’s far left.

-Democrat Morgan Harper, 36, has brought the same sense of urgency to her primary campaign that propelled New York’s Alexandria Ocasio-Cortez to her surprise upset of a House incumbent two years ago.
+Democrat Morgan Harper, 36, has brought a sense of urgency to her primary campaign similar to the one that propelled New York’s Alexandria Ocasio-Cortez to her surprise upset of a House incumbent two years ago.

 A Stanford-educated attorney whose life began in foster care, Harper backs the Green New Deal, reparations for African Americans, universal child care and tuition-free public college.
 She criticizes Beatty for not supporting bold enough changes in federal policy.